 Now the necessity of a cover letter depends on the industry you work in and are applying to.
 For example, my clients applying to legal jobs need cover letters for every application, while I have some marketing clients that only need cover letters for certain applications.
 The truth is it varies for everyone.
 However, it never hurts to have a general cover letter prepared and ready for when the right occasion arises.

 A General Resume Cover Letter VS Specific Resume Cover Letter Writing

 Question two: you may be wondering what’s the difference between a general cover letter and a more specific cover letter?
 A general cover can be used to apply for any job and a specific cover letter is tailored toward a specific job application only.
 There are advantages to both.

 A General Resume Cover Letter

 A general resume cover letter helps you focus on three major skills you want to highlight and sell to employers.
 These help the employer see the big picture of who you are.
 It also helps to make your brand story transparent.
 Brand story is defined by who you are, what you have to offer and how that’s illustrated in several of your positions throughout your career.
 Remember, this cover letter focuses on skills you select to highlight.
-We all have many skillsets.
-However, it’s important to ask yourself what the three most transferrable and applicable skills that relate to any job you’re going after.
+We all have many skill sets.
+However, it’s important to ask yourself what the three most transferable and applicable skills that relate to any job you’re going after.